 Kennedy's complicated ethos is nailed by Clarke.
 The 48-year-old actor, who has a shocking physical resemblance to Kennedy, displays a complex, confused, unconfident character who is at times sympathetic and at times incredibly vain.

 Through interactions shown between Kennedy and his father Joe, played by Bruce Dern, the audience sees the massive familial and existential pressure on Ted.
 How these pressures manifest themselves, in the case of Chappaquiddick at least, are a lack of empathy and responsibility for the death of Kopecchne.

 Clarke is surrounded by a cast of brilliant supporting actors including Kate Mara, who gives Kopechne a strong personality and depth that is absent in the reporting and retellings of this tragedy where she is only a footnote.
 Kennedy's right-hand men Joseph Durgan and Paul Markham are played by Ed Helms and Jim Gaffigan respectively.
 These traditionally comedic actors exhibit strong dramatic chops while providing the occasional deadpan, dark humor present in Chappaquiddick's script.

 Overall, through remarkable acting, quick, thoughtful dialogue, deft storytelling, and efficient pacing, Chappaquiddick succeeds as an entertaining film and historical anecdote, one that Curran hopes can inspire a conversation about modern day politics.

-"There's a lot of right wing people that are going to embrace this film and use it as a tool to beat up the left, but that not why I made it, I'm a left-leaning democrat," says Curran.
-"The point is that to encourage the discussion on the right, on the left we have to challenge our own candidates and hold them to the same high standards we expect the right to."
+"There's a lot of right-wing people that are going to embrace this film and use it as a tool to beat up the left, but that's not why I made it—I'm a left-leaning democrat," says Curran.
+"To encourage the discussion on the right, the left has to challenge our own candidates and hold them to the same high standards we expect the right to."

 Chappaquiddick is in theaters now.